Last Updated on October 24, 2021

-A new mini-series inspired by Bram Stoker’s “Dracula” is coming to BBC and Netflix.
+Your Halloween watch: the mini-series inspired by Bram Stoker’s “Dracula” is on Netflix.
 Claes Bang is the Prince of Darkness.
-Watch the new teaser trailer below, if you dare.
-(It’s pretty creepy!)
+Watch the teaser trailer below, if you dare.
+(The series is rated TV-14 but it’s pretty creepy!)

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.